hpe-dev-incubator/hpe-dev-portal/content/blog/why-is-redfish®-different-from-other-rest-apis-part-2.md

 ## Security and component integrity

-The majority of computer manufacturers have implemented secure production methods that guarantee all the components constituting a server do not contain viruses or other malware when leaving the factory or even when leaving the truck at final destination.
+The majority of computer manufacturers have implemented secure production methods that guarantee all the components constituting a server do not contain viruses or other malware when leaving the factory or even when leaving the truck at its final destination.
 Indeed, a lot can happen during intercontinental transport of electronic goods!

 However, this warranty does not necessarily apply to additional components purchased on the Internet or at a local electronics store.